abap2UI5/docs/docs/development/popups.md

 ```

 #### Separated App

-For each popup, it’s recommended to use a separated app by using navigation.
+For better source code structure, it's possible to encapsulate the popups in separate classes and call them through navigation.

 ### Popover